 But criminal justice reform groups like the Orleans Parish Prison Reform Coalition, who have long opposed Phase III, urged the city to appeal.
 In a campaign, they encouraged local businesses to sign on to a letter to Mayor LaToya Cantrell supporting the city’s “pursuit of all legal options available to avoid the unnecessary costs, both in dollars and human lives, of building another jail.”

 The years-long, ever-shifting dispute over Phase III is part of an ongoing federal consent decree meant to identify and remedy unconstitutional conditions in the city’s jail, and specifically revolves around finding an appropriate space to house detainees with acute and sub-acute mental illness.
 The parties reached an agreement in 2016 that created a new position — the jail compliance director — and directed the compliance director, along with the Sheriff’s Office and the city, to come up with a housing solution for detainees with mental illness and medical needs.
-The solution they came was the 89-bed Phase III.
+The solution they came up with was the 89-bed Phase III.

 But the proposal stalled when the city did not finalize a plan to send to the City Planning Commission.
 And up until January of 2019, the city was still presenting alternative options to the Sheriff’s office.
 It seemed a resolution had been reached in March of that year, when the city was ordered to move forward with renovating a jail facility called the Temporary Detention Center as a stop-gap measure to house the detainees, and hire an architect to develop plans for the 89-bed Phase III as a permanent solution.